 Unit 1 Social influence

 Why do people conform to group pressures and obey authority?

 Unit 2 Memory

 How do we remember and why do we forget?

 Unit 3 Attachment

 How and why do we form attachments to others?

 Unit 4 Approaches in Psychology

 What are the origins of Psychology and is Psychology a science?

-Unit 5 Clinical Psychology and Mental Health
+Unit 5 Psychopathology

-What definitions are used in Clinical Psychology?
-How do people develop Phobias,

-Depression and OCD?
+What is 'abnormality'?
+And how do people develop Phobias, Depression and OCD?

 Unit 6 Research Methods

 How is psychological research carried out and interpreted?

 Unit 7 Biopsychology

 How does the brain work?

-Unit 8
+Unit 8 Issues and debates in Psychology

 Are Psychological studies biased in any way?

-We will learn 1 topic from each of these option blocks:
+We will le We will learn 1 topic from each of these option blocks:

 Option Gender

 block 1

 Option Stress

 block 2

 Option Aggression

 block 3